aldolipani/CorpusSimplifier/README.md

 # CorpusSimplifier

-A set of tool to preprocess a collection of documents
+A set of tools to preprocess collections of documents